usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/Values/Range/Range.md

 When _Exp_~2~ is present it is taken as the second element of the list and _Exp_~2~ - _Exp_~1~ is used as increment for the subsequent list elements.

-A range with integer expressions is identical to a list ((List Slice)).
+A range with integer expressions is identical to a list ((List-Slice)).
 However, a range may also contain numeric expressions that are not integers.

 .Examples